 Pop quizzes and questions are great for instilling a real sense of value among eLearners.
 They’re a constant reminder of why the audience is doing what they’re doing.
 It is also a means to see how much they’re actually taking in and where their strengths and weaknesses lie.

 These insightful and useful interactions could come in several forms.
 Whether they be multiple choice or one-off questions or even game-like scenarios such as filling in the blanks.

 The key to effective learning is having the ability to learn at your own pace.
 Unlike linear eLearning videos, interactive videos enable viewers to do that!
 Viewers are able to pause or play the video at any moment as well as take advantage of a multitude of tools for learning.
 Zooming in on diagrams or other images for a closeup view of the information is a perfect example of such.
 By doing so, it allows viewers to inspect other details that may reveal further insights or information.

 Gamification for some healthy rivalry

-Whatever exercises you’ve introduced to your video to continually measure your learners’ ever-expanding knowledge, take the opportunity to compile a neat report they can save, share and refer to in future.
-This could comprise anything from numerical scores, gradings and percentage improvement calculations, to progress bars, charts and graphs.
+Whatever exercises you’ve introduced to your video to measure knowledge, take the opportunity to compile a neat report they can refer to in future.
+Examples of such could be anything ranging from a numerical score to gradings.

 Save my spot (‘Bookmarking’)

-By using a bookmarking tool, learners can save and name specific locations in the video, pick up from where they left off and easily jump back and forth to their heart’s content – just to ensure those tricky bits have really sunk in!
+By using a bookmarking tool, viewers can save and name specific locations in the video.
+They can pick up right where they left off and jump back and forth to their heart’s content.